Experiences & Case Studies - Safe and Sound Protocol

 DiscouragedExercise, eating, screen use, conversations

-Construction1 → 2 → 5 → 10 → 15 → max.
-20 min per day
+Construction1 → 2 → 5 → 10 → 15 → up to 20 minutes per day

 Maximum listening time20 minutes per day